bcmpinc/StardewHack/WearMoreRings/README.md

 Mods adding additional rings most should work out of the box.
 For backwards compatibility this mod provides an API to access the equipped rings: [IWearMoreRingsAPI](https://github.com/bcmpinc/StardewHack/blob/master/WearMoreRings/IWearMoreRingsAPI.cs).

 ## Changes
+#### 7.8
+* Fixed issue where loading an existing save that did not use WMR yet, would cause equipped rings to be duplicated.

 #### 7.7
 * Reduce default number of rings to 6.
 * Trinkets now show below rings if ting count is <= 6.